How to network to increase your chances of job search success

 Get advice and fresh ideas

-‘Knowledge is key’ and you will be surprised how much you can acquire from a short conversation from others in your field, those who are more experienced within your role or in roles that you wish to step into.
+‘Knowledge is key’ and you will be surprised how much you can acquire from a short conversation with others in your field, those who are more experienced within your role or in roles that you wish to step into.
 Who knows, you could even hear about a brand new role that has opened.

 Build your confidence